Gyula Madarász: Scientific career

 Madarász also undertook collecting trips and expeditions around western Europe, Asia, Africa, and South America, making him one of the first Hungarian ornithologists to extend his studies beyond the local avifauna.
 On an 1895–96 expedition to Ceylon, he collected specimens of at least 125 species.
 In 1911–12, he travelled through Sudan to the Blue Nile, but he had to cut the trip short when he came down with malaria.
 He published a monograph entitled The Birds of Cyprus in 1904, and wrote several publications cataloging the birds collected by an expedition led by Sámuel Fenichel and Lajos Bíró in New Guinea.
 He described several species collected by him and by other ornithologists, among these species the green-breasted pitta and Szechenyi's monal-partridge.
 In total, he published over 150 ornithological works.
 Madarász was a Foreign Member of the British Ornithologists' Union and a Corresponding Fellow of the American Ornithologists' Union.

+In 1915 he was asked to retire from the museum by Géza Horváth and he severed all ties with the Hungarian National Museum.

 A species of bird, Madarasz's tiger parrot (Psittacella madaraszi), was named after Gyula Madarász by Adolf Bernhard Meyer in 1886.

 Artistic work

 Madarász was tutored in painting by Antal Ligeti, who also worked at the Hungarian National Museum.
 Madarász's landscape paintings and paintings of animals were exhibited in the National Salon and National Art Gallery in Budapest, and he also mostly illustrated his ornithological articles and books himself.
+He also married his daughter Margit in 1883.
+They divorced in 1894 and he married Maria Reichel (1877–1954) in 1894 (after whom he named Bradypterus lopezi mariae).
+After divorcing in 1919 he married Rozália Kolarits.

+He died in Budapest after a long illness and he was buried in the Kerepesi Cemetery.